Scoville Heat Explorer Live Data

 Today, modern testing uses High-Performance Liquid Chromatography (HPLC) to precisely measure capsaicin content, eliminating human subjectivity.
 This method converts capsaicinoid concentration directly into Scoville Heat Units (SHU).

-The scale ranges from 0 SHU (bell pepper) to over 3.18 million SHU (Pepper X), the current world record holder.
+The scale ranges from 0 SHU (bell pepper) to 2,693,000 SHU (Pepper X), the current Guinness World Record holder.
 Each pepper variety has a unique capsaicinoid profile that determines its heat level and flavor characteristics.

 Heat Tiers Explained